 LA & Ohers v Secretary of State for Defence (WP) UKUT 477 (AAC)

 Database Rights, Patents & Intellectual Property

-Chloe recently appeared in the Supreme Court led by Patrick Green QC representing Professor Ian Shanks in his appeal from the Court of Appeal decision in Shanks v Unilever Plc & Ors EWCA Civ 2 in his claim for compensation under the Patents Act 1977 for his invention of a device used for blood glucose testing for diabetes.
+Chloe appeared in the Supreme Court led by Patrick Green KC representing Professor Ian Shanks in his appeal from the Court of Appeal decision in Shanks v Unilever Plc & Ors EWCA Civ 2 in his claim for compensation under the Patents Act 1977 for his invention of a device used for blood glucose testing for diabetes.
 In a landmark decision handed down on 23 October 2019, Shanks v Unilever PLC & Others UKSC 45, the Supreme Court has awarded retired Professor Ian Shanks £2 million as a fair share of the “outstanding benefit” which Unilever received from his invention.
 This unanimous decision from the Supreme Court overturns the decisions of the IPO, the High Court and the Court of Appeal and fundamentally changes the established landscape in employee-inventor compensation cases under s.40 of the Patents Act 1977.

 Previous press coverage of this matter includes: